guildai/guild.ai/pages/index.md

 <h3><img src="/assets/icons/task-list-question.svg"> Common Questions</h3>
 <p class="expand">

 When should you use Guild?
-What makes Guild different?
-Answer these and more in the FAQ.
+How is it different?
+See these and more in the FAQ.

 </p>
 <a class="btn btn-primary cta" href="/faq/"